substance/interior/campaign.md

 ### Substance Composer

-The Composer is built on top of web-technology but packaged and shipped as a native application.
+The Composer is built on top of web-technology but packaged and shipped as a native application using the modern webkit rendering engine.
 It can be customized easily by anyone who knows the web-development stack (HTML, CSS, Javascript).
 Besides having the building blocks available as open source libraries, you can at anytime mess with the code of the app itself.

 ### Substance Document